fecgov/openFEC/README.md

 * [auto] Master is deployed to prod

 #### Creating a release
-* Developer creates a release branch and pushes to origin
+* Developer creates a release branch and pushes to origin:

 ```
 git flow release start my-release